Today is the day we finish our walk on the Camino Ingles and arrive at the magnificent cathedral in Santiago de Compostela.

 We talk a lot so I think he had more practise than he thought he was going to get.
 The breakfast stop was a truck stop on the outskirts of Santiago and we needed that coffee when we got there.
 It was really nice as well.

-The magic of The Camino was in hand as he organised to have them transported to Santiago for us to pick up after visiting Finisterre.
-Amazing!
+The magic of the camino was in hand as he organised for them to be transported to an albergue in Santiago de Compostela for us to pick up after walking the Camino Finisterre.
+I love the camaraderie of the Camino pilgrims.

 Camino Ingles - Summary